phylo42/sherpas/README.md

 **-d** : The path to the .rps file containing the phylo-kmer database.
 All the information on a reference alignment and the corresponding phylogeny used by SHERPAS are stored in this file.
-This file is either obtained from a trusted source (see ### Availability of pre-computed pkDBs above) or built by the user prior to using SHERPAS (with [RAPPAS2](https://github.com/phylo42/rappas2)).
+This file is either obtained from a trusted source (e.g. [availability of pre-computed pkDBs](#availability-of-pre-computed-pkdbs)) or built by the user prior to using SHERPAS (with [RAPPAS2](https://github.com/phylo42/rappas2)).
 <!---
 This building step only needs to be performed once for a given reference alignment